 (P) Accounting for foreign currency transactions

-with an exception of oil and gas business operations which has a US dollar functional currency as that is the currency of the primary economic environment in which it operates.
-The financial statements are presented in Indian rupee (C).
+The functional currency of the Company is determined as the currency of the primary economic environment in which it operates.
+For all principal businesses of the Company, the functional currency is Indian rupee (?) with an exception of oil and gas business operations which has a US dollar functional currency as that is the currency of the primary economic environment in which it operates.
+The financial statements are presented in Indian rupee (?).

 In the financial statements of the Company, transactions in currencies other than the functional currency are translated into the functional currency at the exchange rates ruling at the date of the transaction.
 Monetary assets and liabilities denominated in other currencies are translated into the functional currency at exchange rates prevailing on the reporting date.
-Non-monetary assets and liabilities denominated in other currencies and measured at historical cost or fair value are translated at the exchange rates prevailing on the dates on which such values were determined.
+Nonmonetary assets and liabilities denominated in other currencies and measured at historical cost or fair value are translated at the exchange rates prevailing on the dates on which such values were determined.

-All exchange differences are included in the statement of profit and loss except those where the monetary item designated as an effective hedging instrument of the currency risk of designated forecasted sales or purchases, which are recognised in the other comprehensive income.
+All exchange differences are included in the statement of profit and loss except those where the monetary item designated as an effective hedging instrument of the currency risk of designated forecasted sales or purchases, which are recognized in the other comprehensive income.

-The Statement of Profit and Loss of oil and gas business is translated into Indian Rupees (C) at the average rates of exchange during the year / exchange rates as on the date of the transaction.
 The Balance Sheet is translated at the exchange rate as at the reporting date.
 Exchange difference arising on translation is recognised in other comprehensive income and would be recycled to the statement of profit and loss as and when these operations are disposed off.

-Exchange differences arising on translation/ settlement of long-term foreign currency monetary items, acquired post 01 April 2016, pertaining to the acquisition of a
+Exchange differences arising on translation/ settlement of long-term foreign currency monetary items, acquired post 01 April 2016, pertaining to the acquisition of a depreciable asset are charged to the statement of profit and loss.

 (Q) Buyers' Credit/ Suppliers' Credit and vendor financing

-The Company enters into arrangements whereby banks and financial institutions make direct payments to suppliers for raw materials and project materials.
 The banks and financial institutions are subsequently repaid by the Company at a later date providing working capital timing benefits.
 These are normally settled between twelve months (for raw materials) to thirty-six months (for project materials).
-Where these arrangements are with a maturity of up to twelve months, the economic substance of the transaction is determined to be operating in nature and these are recognised as operational buyers’ credit/ suppliers' credit and disclosed on the face of the balance sheet.
+Where these arrangements are with a maturity of up to twelve months, the economic substance of the transaction is determined to be operating in nature and these are recognised as operational buyers' credit/ suppliers' credit and disclosed on the face of the balance sheet.
 Where these arrangements are with a maturity beyond twelve months and up to thirty six months, the economic substance of the transaction is determined to be financing in nature, and these are presented within borrowings in the balance sheet.
-Interest expense on these are recognised in the finance cost.
-Payments made by banks and financial institutions to the operating vendors are treated as a non cash item and settlement of due to operational buyer’s credit/ suppliers’ credit by the Company is treated as an operating cash outflow reflecting the substance of the payment.
+Interest

 (R) Borrowing costs